Kingto89/ROMetrics/mmt/rometrics_mmt_zerototwo.md

 ### Muscles Tested

-* Thoracic extensors
+* Lumbar & Thoracic are tested together for grades below 3 as muscles cannot be isolated

 ### Position

-* Prone with upper trunk near edge of table to nipple line; arms at sides; head neutral
+* Prone; arms at sides; head neutral; legs on table (gravity minimized set-up)

 ### Therapist

-* Stabilize ankles; guard trunk at shoulders; prevent lumbar substitution
+* Stabilize legs above ankles or across pelvis if needed

 ### Action